SimpleCodeByElmir/QA_Automation_Python/README.md

 # QA-engineering
-Contains scripts, pytests, test-cases, checklists and other related to QA-engineering things both manual and auto(Python+Selenium+Pytest).
+Contains Java/Python automated tests, test-cases, checklists and other related to QA-engineering things.